 - Cheese Large block $3.99

 - Lean Gr Beef $3.99/lb (beef prices have risen in recent years, this may be higher)

 - Diapers $0.10/diaper (smaller sizes) (NOT SURE THE GOING PRICE NOW, this was from 5 years ago)

 - Diapers $0.18/diaper (larger sizes) (NOT SURE THE GOING PRICE NOW, this was from 5 years ago)

 - Baby Wipes $1.25 pkg or less

 - Snack foods (for school lunches) $1.50/6pk ($0.25/snack)

 - Bathroom tissue (Royale 12 dbl roll) $2.99 or less

 - Paper Towel (Royale Tiger Towels, 6 roll) $2.99 or less

-I do purchase Bathroom Tissue at Costco most of the time.
-The Kirkland brand works out to be the best consistent price when buying.
-I worked out the PER SHEET price, yes, I know, a little too detailed!
-It makes a huge difference when comparing sizes of rolls of Bathroom tissue.
+I do purchase Bathroom Tissue at Costco or through Amazon most of the time.
+I worked out the PER SHEET price, yes, I know, a bit obsessive!!
+It makes a huge difference when comparing the sizes of rolls of Bathroom tissue.